Sales & Use Tax at UCLA

 When UCLA purchases tangible personal property from an out-of-state vendor who is not “engaged in business” in California (e.g., has no California business location or employees), the vendor is not required to collect California sales tax.
 UCLA must accrue the correct amount of use tax on the transaction and remit it directly to the state.

 Applicable Tax Rate

-Effective January 1, 2017, the state-wide sales and use tax rate decreased .25%.
-The sales and use tax rate in the Los Angeles district (including UCLA) is 8.75%, consisting of the 7.25% statewide rate and the 1.50% Los Angeles district rate.
-However, some cities within the Los Angeles district have a higher combined rate.
-The total rate applicable to the City of Santa Monica is 9.25%.
-Current California sales and use tax rates and additional information on rate changes can be found on the BOE website.
+Effective October 1, 2017, the Los Angeles County district tax increased .25% due to the approval of Measure H by voters in March 2017.
+The sales and use tax rate in Los Angeles County (including the UCLA Westwood campus) is 9.50%, consisting of the 7.25% statewide rate and the 2.25% Los Angeles district rate.
+However, some cities within Los Angeles County have a higher combined rate.
+The total rate applicable to the City of Santa Monica is 10.25%.
+Current California sales and use tax rates and additional information on rate changes can be found on the CDTFA (California Department of Tax and Fee Administration) website.

 A sale of tangible personal property made in California for resale is not taxable.
 If UCLA purchases an item for resale, a resale certificate should be issued to the vendor.
 All resale certificates are issued by Tax Services.
 When a department resells the item, it must then collect sales tax.